-Hannah Bornstein is a litigator and the deputy practice group leader for Government Investigations & White Collar Defense.
-She is also a member of the Life Sciences and Arts & Cultural Institutions teams.
-She represents individuals and multi-national companies in compliance matters, investigations and litigation.
-She is experienced in health care industry matters involving the False Claims Act; the Food, Drug and Cosmetic Act; and the Anti-Kickback Statute.
+Hannah Bornstein is a litigator, trusted advisor, and the deputy practice group leader for Government Investigations & White Collar Defense.
+She is also a member of the firm’s Life Sciences team.
+She represents individuals and multi-national companies in regulatory compliance matters, investigations, and litigation.
+She is experienced in healthcare industry matters involving the False Claims Act; the Food, Drug and Cosmetic Act (FDA); and the Anti-Kickback Statute.

 I represent multi-national companies, including pharmaceutical and medical device companies, in responding to governmental inquiries or investigations conducted by the United States Attorney’s Office and the Department of Justice, among others.
 I have advised companies in responding to grand jury subpoenas, HIPAA subpoenas, and civil investigative demands (CIDs), as well as informal requests for information.
 In instances where the government declines to intervene in an investigation, I represent companies in subsequent litigation that is driven by the whistleblowers or relators.
 I also represent numerous individuals, who are often current or former employees of a company, in connection with government investigations.

-I represent companies in matters initiated by the Massachusetts Attorney General’s Office involving False Claims Act investigations or Consumer Protection Act (“Chapter 93A”) litigation.
+I also represent companies in matters initiated by the Massachusetts Attorney General’s Office involving False Claims Act investigations or Consumer Protection Act (“Chapter 93A”) litigation.

 Hannah’s representative matters have involved government inquiries relating to possible “off-label” promotion and whether a drug or device was marketed in accordance with its approved intended use; possible false or misleading advertising; compliance with the Anti-Kickback Statute; and compliance with CGMP standards, including investigations that follow FDA 483 warning letters.
 Her representative matters include the following: